 Possible Strategies to Meet Shipping Needs

-Several options may be available to better meet shipping needs in light of the drought affecting the Panama Canal.
+Several options may be available to better meet shipping needs in light of the drought.
 Companies should consider alternative transportation methods for moving their goods between the Pacific and Atlantic Oceans.
 They should not solely rely on the Panama Canal.
 They may need to explore longer routes or use other modes of transportation.

 Rail and Truck Transportation

-The planned railway will run nearly 200 miles from Coatzacoalcos, Veracruz, on the Gulf of Mexico, to Salina Cruz, Oaxaca, on the Pacific Coast.
+The new railway will be almost 200 miles long.
+Running from Coatzacoalcos, Veracruz, on the Gulf of Mexico, to Salina Cruz, Oaxaca, on the Pacific Coast.

 This land route is the narrowest between the two major bodies of water.
 The project will be running by September 2024, according to Mexican President López Obrador.